Review of FanDuel Daily Fantasy Sports Site

 These contests are essentially the upgraded form of the 50/50 type.
 What that means is, instead of winning double your entry fee, winners in multiplier contests win more money as they win more contests in a stackable fashion.
 So, for instance, if you win several daily fantasy contests in a row you could be looking at 3, 4 or even 5 times the entry fee in cash prizes depending on how well you do.
 Obviously more experienced players are going to shine here, but when you’re ready to step up into the big leagues of FanDuel cash payouts, this is usually your first stop on the road to bigger and better things like the contest type we’ll discuss in the next section.

 This is where things really start getting serious.
 FanDuel tournaments attract high player counts and pay out big dollars at the end.
 You can start with a low entry fee and work your way through successively more challenging levels of competition until you’re vying for a cash prize of several hundred dollars or more in the case of truly big special-event type tournaments.
+These are the main attraction of FanDuel - you enter your team into a large tournament, and then compete against others who have done the same.

 Satellites And Qualifiers

 FanDuel players who take part in satellite tournaments do so in order to qualify for special event tournaments like the Playboy Championship or the annual Dallas Baseball Championship.
 Satellites are important because they whittle these massive fields down to a few finalists who will compete for prizes often worth hundreds of thousands of dollars.
 Only very experienced players need apply.
+These are basically professional daily fantasy qualifiers.
+You qualify for one of the big tournaments, you’re in the big time.
+This makes these tournaments similar to, for example, WSOP qualifiers, or various esports qualifiers.

 In what is perhaps the most self-explanatory of all FanDuel cash contests, large contests are for more than a few players – a lot more.
 Expect the total number of entrants to go up to 100 people.
 These are the biggest non-qualifier contests available, and the best part is players can choose what kind of entry and prize structure they want when they choose a tournament.
 This could be seen as a nice segue into tournament play.
+This is what the majority of FanDuel players end up playing.
+These are big contests where you compete against the field in order to try to top the leaderboards with your team.
+There are all sorts of analytics and data analysis edges to be gained in these tournaments, so make sure to do your research and check them out.

 Making A FanDuel Deposit And Collecting Payouts